dfranco-projects/NLP_Bootcamp/README.md

 # NLP Bootcamp

 Welcome to the **NLP Bootcamp** repository!
-This is an educational project where I document key NLP concepts through hands-on exercises and implementations.
-It reflects my effort to reinforce foundational techniques in Natural Language Processing, used widely in text mining, machine learning, and language understanding tasks.
+This is an educational repo where I document key NLP concepts through hands-on exercises and Jupyter Notebook implementations.
+It explores the core building blocks of NLP as applied in real-world tasks such as text mining, machine learning, and language understanding.

 This repository is **ideal for anyone looking to refine or fully grasp the core concepts of NLP**.

-To make setup easy, I've included a Docker container so you can run everything without worrying about dependencies.
+**To make setup easy, I've included a Docker container, so you can run everything in JupyterLab without worrying about dependencies.**

 ---